-In Honor of Black History Month we’d like to share with you just a few of the incredible African Americans who have helped shape the medical field over the years through their tremendous accomplishments and revolutions to medicine
+In Honor of Black History Month we’d like to share with you just a few of the incredible African Americans who have helped shape the medical field over the years through their tremendous accomplishments and revolutions to medicine Dr. Ben Carson

 – Dr. Benjamin was the first black women to be elected to the Medical Association in the state of Alabama.
 She was also the first person under 40 to achieve this honor.
 She also served as the 18th

 – She is known to be the first Black professional nurse in America and had a very successful career.
 She is also famous for taking the stage at a 1909 nursing conference in Boston in 1909 and calling for healthcare providers to take direct and immediate action to address the inequality between the treatments people of different races were receiving in medicine.
+Dr. Rebecca Lee Crumpler

+– Dr. Crumpler was the first African American woman to earn a medical degree.
+She devoted her life to helping those in the African American Community.
+When the Civil War ended she relocated her practice to Richmond, Virginia to address the needs of the newly freed African American population in the south.
 These of course are just a small handful of the incredible people and contributions that have been made by the African American community to the field of medicine over the years.
 There are many others who have contributed remarkable innovations that have shaped every aspect of the healthcare field.
 We hope you take some time to do your own research and find even more American heroes like these to inspire you as you begin your own career in healthcare.